wocn-unicamp/TraceFL-Net-Sim/README.md

 traces/figures/bimodal_cdfs_amdahl/
 ```

-The bimodal model applies to **processing capacity**.
-The resulting computation-time distribution is not expected to be bimodal because computation time depends jointly on both computational demand and client capacity.
+The bimodal model applies to **processing capacity** rather than directly to computation time.
+Since computation time depends jointly on computational demand and processing capacity, the resulting computation-time distribution is not necessarily bimodal.

 ---

-# 5. Network Simulator
+## 5. Network Simulator

-The discrete-event simulator is implemented in Go under:
+The network simulator is implemented in Go under:

 ```text
 trace_driven_simulator/